NateEag/next-vcs/readme.md

 As a programmer, version control is a fundamental part of how I approach my daily work.

-Git is my current default choice for the many things it gets right, but it has many superficial flaws and some fundamental ones.
+Git is my current default choice for the many things it gets right, but I believe it has many superficial flaws (which could be solved with a little effort) and some fundamental decisions which (which by definition would be much harder to fix).

 It is my belief that a significantly better version control system is possible.
 If the one I want is out there, I haven't found it so far.

+I'm particularly curious as to whether a design is possible that can handle large and unmergeable files better than git does, while retaining the many things git does wonderfully with source code.

 I would like, therefore, to think about what such a VCS might look like.

-If you know of one that meets my criteria, *please* let me know.
+If you know of one that sounds like a good fit, *please* let me know.
 I love discovering amazing new tools.